burgil/supe-project-creator/README.md

 ## Usage

+> [!IMPORTANT]
-**Note**: JSR currently does not support NPX or BUNX-style direct execution, but `--global` installation may be available soon.
+> JSR currently does not support NPX or BUNX-style direct execution, but `--global` installation may be available soon.
 Feel free to suggest a better approach if you find one.

 To start using Supe Project Creator, run the following commands: